Aider-AI/aider/docs/benchmarks.md

 are a bit worse at code editing than the older `gpt-3.5-turbo-0301` model.

-This is visible in the "first coding attempt" portion of each result, before GPT gets a second chance to edit the code.
+This is visible in the "first attempt" portion of each result, before GPT gets a second chance to edit the code.
 Look at the horizontal white line in the middle of the first three blue bars.
 Performance with the `whole` edit format was 46% for the